 The standards and behavior that are expected are clearly defined.
 The Council has agreed a standards framework for Members, which incorporates a local Code of Conduct, and a complaints procedure setting out how complaints against members should be dealt with and the role of the Council's Audit, Standards and Statutory Accounts committee in adjudicating on such complaints.
 This ensures that the current high level of standards is maintained.
 There are Members' and Officers' Codes of Conduct, and a Members' Planning Protocol all of which are kept under regular review and are supplemented by guidance.
-A working group of members has been established to consider whether to adopt the Model Code of Conduct produced by the Local Government Association.
+The Council adopted the Model Code of Conduct produced by the Local Government Association in October 2021.
 With the move towards being a commissioning council and increased involvement of third parties, also in light of the Bribery Act 2010, it is important that the Council is aware of any potential conflicts of interests.
 The Code of Conduct for Officers, updated in February 2019, sets out clear and distinctive rules in relation to the giving and receiving of gifts and hospitality.
 The Members' and Officers' Codes of Conduct are included in the Council's Constitution.
 Following the local elections, training on the Members' Code of Conduct was provided to all Members.
-The Council has adequate procedures for investigating incidents where standards have not